pzingg/log_watcher/apps/log_watcher/README.md

 * command_id-gen-name-arg.json - Command arguments file, written by
   the Elixir side before the command script is run.

-## Ecto.Changeset-compatible database of Sessions and Tasks

-The `LogWatcher.Commands` context module can perform a limited number of read-only database-like operations, using the log files located in the `log_dir` directory, and returning data in `LogWatcher.Commands.Session` and `LogWatcher.Commands.Command` structs.

-There is one mutation method, which "archives" a command, by renaming the command's `log.jsonl` file to `log.jsonx`.

 ## Command status